Explainer · Ownership & Wait Times

 Does a gun trust get approved faster than an individual?

 Not right now.
-In community-reported data, individuals are currently approving about 17 days faster than trusts on Form 4 transfers.
+In community-reported data, individuals are currently approving about 24 days faster than trusts on Form 4 transfers.
 Gun trusts were meaningfully faster before 2016, but that advantage has gone away — see below.
-This reflects 3,045 reported approvals and shifts over time; it is community data, not official ATF records.
+This reflects 1,408 e-file approvals in the last 90 days and shifts over time; it is community data, not official ATF records.

 Is a gun trust still worth it if it isn't faster?